Table of contents[Show/Hide]

 Library resources are selected by Saigon South International School (SSIS) to implement, enrich, and support the educational program for all students.
 Materials must serve the breadth of the curriculum, meet the needs and interests of the students, and follow the guidelines of various organizations including the College Board (for the Advanced Placement (AP)), the International Baccalaureate Organization (for the IB Diploma Programme), and Western Association of Schools and Colleges (WASC).

-The primary objective of Library resources is to support, enrich, and help implement the educational program of SSIS.
-It is the duty of professional staff to provide students with a wide range of resources at varying levels of difficulty, with diversity of appeal, and the presentation of different points of view.
+The primary objective of Library resources is to support, enrich, and help implement the educational program and Core Values of SSIS as well as to promote literacy and reading enjoyment It is the duty of professional staff to provide students with a wide range of resources at varying levels of difficulty, with a diversity of appeal, and the presentation of different points of view.

 SSIS delegates the responsibility for the selection of Library resources to the Divisional Librarians in coordination with staff, students and other community members.